seaneshbaugh/card_tracker/README.md

     $ docker-compose run web rails db:seed

+## Importing Card Data

+To import set data:

+    $ docker-compose rub web bundle exec rake import:sets

+To import card data for an individual set:

+    $ docker-compose run web bundle exec rake import:cards\[LEA\]

+To import card data for multiple sets:

+    $ docker-compose run web bundle exec rake import:cards\[LEA,LEB,INV\]

+Note: The backslashes are required if you're using Zsh.
+Bash does not require them.

+To import card data for all sets (this will also by necessity import all set data):

+    $ docker-compose run web bundle exec rake import:all

 ## Troubleshooting

 #### `Node Sass could not find a binding for your current environment: Linux 64-bit with Node.js 11.x`